Section: NATURAL SCIENCES Open Access Logo

 Statistical analysis

 All values were expressed as mean ± standard deviation (SD).
-The differences between the groups were examined for statistical significance using Student’s t -test.
+The differences between the groups were examined for statistical significance using Student’s -test.
 A value of p < 0.05 was considered significant for all statistical analyses.

 RESULTS